 - Casey Mindlin

-- Casey Mindlin joined the staff at American Continental Group in December 2011.
-Following a year of managing and coordinating the firm’s executive team, Casey currently directs ACG’s business development operation.
-Additionally, Casey oversees the firm’s marketing tactics, public relations efforts, and political strategy.
-In this capacity, Casey spearheads a multidisciplinary set of projects, supplementing the ongoing work of the firm’s public policy team.
-Casey joined the ACG team with a year’s worth of experience in Washington, DC, both on Capitol Hill and in the private sector.
-Casey began his career in Washington by working for Sen. Michael Bennet (D-CO), where he gained extensive experience working on both education and health care.
-Prior to joining ACG, Casey also worked at the Dewey Square Group, where he worked on issues regarding telecommunications.
+- Casey Mindlin joined the staff at American Continental Group in December 2011, with core experience in both the public and private sectors.
+Currently, in addition to his ongoing representation of Scholastic Inc. and the United States Anti-Doping Agency, Casey is the Director of Business Development at ACG.
+In this capacity, Casey oversees the firm’s marketing strategy, public relations efforts, and political engagement.
+Casey also assists the work of ACG’s public policy team through legislative and regulatory research, as well as policy forecasting.
+Since Fall of 2014, Casey has played a leading role on ACG’s education policy team.
+Through his work with Scholastic National Partnerships, Casey has developed trusted relationships with Washington’s foremost educational experts and stakeholders.
+Formulating pro-social, educational partnerships which seek to improve multidimensional literacy in the U.S. is central to Casey’s role at ACG.
+Casey began his career in Washington by working for Sen. Michael Bennet (D-CO), where he gained extensive experience working on both education and health care policy.
+Prior to joining ACG, Casey also worked at the Dewey Square Group, where he worked on issues regarding telecommunications policy and spectrum build-out initiatives.
 During his college career, Casey independently started his own taxi business named Safe Ride Taxi Service.
-Safe Ride Taxi Service operated in Boulder, CO, where it became extremely popular among University of Colorado students.
+Safe Ride Taxi Service was launched in Boulder, CO, and represented Casey’s first foray into grassroots advocacy.
+Safe Ride secured the support of thousands of University of Colorado students, as well as recognition from Boulder news outlets, including The Boulder Daily Camera and CU Independent.
 Casey graduated from the University of Colorado in 2010 with a B.A. in Political Science and a minor in Philosophy.

 - David F. Pearce, Jr.